LucasBehrendt/gamers-ground/README.md

         }
         ```

 - Next, head back to your bucket and you'll see a 'static' folder with all your static files in it.
-To add media files, click 'Create folder', name it 'media' and click 'Save'.
+To add media files, click 'Create folder', name it 'media', and click 'Save'.

-- You should now have two folders, one called 'static' and one called 'media'.
-Click your media folder and upload any media files you might have by clicking 'Upload', 'Add files' and selecting the media files you wish to uplod.
+- You should now have two folders, one called 'static', and one called 'media'.
+Click your media folder and upload any media files you might have by clicking 'Upload', 'Add files' and selecting the media files you wish to upload.

 - When you've added all the files you wish, click 'Permissions' and in the dropdown, check the 'Grant public-read access' and acknowledge your choice in the confirmation box and click 'Upload' at the bottom.